 But while alt-right reactionaries have mostly moved past Captain Marvel on to fresher targets (read: whatever hurt their feelings this week), serious Battle Angel Alita fans, who call themselves Alita Army, have remained steadfast in their support of the franchise.
 And now that Disney has officially acquired 21st Century Fox, Alita Army is rallying for a sequel.

 The desire for a sequel isn't arbitrary.
 The Battle Angel Alita manga ran for nine total volumes from 1990 to 1995.
 Alita: Battle Angel only covers the events of the first two, setting up the series' fascinating cyberpunk future but obviously leaving a whole lot more for the narrative to accomplish in future installments.
 Assuming someone liked Alita: Battle Angel and knew what the manga held in store, there would literally be no reason for them not to want a sequel.

-Jon Landau, who produced Alita alongside James Cameron, added fuel to the fire during a recent interview with CinemaBlend, telling fans, "What I think the Alita Army should do is keep peppering our family now at Disney and [let them know] how important it is to have another Alita movie and hopefully we'll venture there one day."
+Jon Landau, who produced Alita alongside James Cameron, added fuel to the fire during an interview with CinemaBlend, telling fans, "What I think the Alita Army should do is keep peppering our family now at Disney and [let them know] how important it is to have another Alita movie and hopefully we'll venture there one day."

 The fans have a point.
 Rosa Salazar did an incredible job as Alita, and we can always use more great, female-centric action movies.
 So while it's impossible to say whether or not Disney will listen to fans' demands, if they do choose to continue the franchise, there certainly seems to be a market of ready and willing consumers.
-I'd definitely buy a ticket.